SuperHeavyBallet/ToLearnApp/ToLearnApp/README.md

 Today todo:
-- Create new Random Card Generator compnent with built in button + call back function or function within that just uses the given array
+- Adjust Completed/Not Completed to something more logical, maybe 'learnt' / 'still learning'
+- Design New Card Input Area
+- Refactor component heirarchy to seperate elements from within CreateNew Card
+- Priority needs a component
+- Completed needs a component
+- Cards needs a component
+- Random needs a component
+- Current needs a component

 TODO:

 - `Make Delete Card Work`

-- Design New Card Input Area
+- `Create new Random Card Generator compnent with built in button + call` `back function or function within that just uses the given array`
 - `Add Completed Side List`
 - `Expand Text input to seem like more text expected`
 - `Switch Priority Marker in card to toggle switch`